SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 ```

 - **Kernel**: The default kernel is RBF standing for Radial Balance Function and is effective for non-linear relationships in data.<br>
 - **Class_weight**: This is a weight applied to the target classes.
-Can be unsed to balance imbalanced class distributions. eg. sunglasses.
+Can be used to balance imbalanced class distributions. eg. sunglasses.

 ###### Model 1 Evaluation
 **Result**: Dataset was too large for SVM.
-SVMs have poor performance on large datasets due to the exponential calculations as the dataset grows.
+SVMs have poor performance on large datasets due to the exponentially increasing calculations required as the dataset grows.
 Therefore this model had to be discarded.

 ##### Model 2
 <p> For the next model, this project used Principal Component Analysis to see if this could reduce the data the SVM must calculate a fit for.
 This model created a fit in around 120 seconds compared to the previous which ran for 20 minutes before stopping execution.
-This shows that using PCA is very useful when utilizing the standard SVM algorithm on large datasets. </p>
+This shows that using PCA is a useful tool when utilizing the standard SVM algorithm on large datasets. </p>

 ```
 from sklearn.pipeline import make_pipeline